dwyl/learn-qunit/README.md

 necessary qunit.js files and **test.js** where the tests are. both these files are in the ./**resources** directory)

+### Example Project: Stopwatch

+In a previous tutorial I built a simple stopwatch: https://github.com/nelsonic/stopwatch but its *deliberately* "rough" did *not* have tests and all code was contained in a single html file.

-**Note**: To facilitate *offline* learning I've included **qunit.js** and **qunit.css** in the **/resources** directory, but on a "real" project you should use the **CDN** versions (see http://qunitjs.com/ bottom of the homepage for details.)
+**Note**: To facilitate *offline* learning I've included **qunit.js** and **qunit.css** in the **/resources** directory, but on a "real" project you should use the **CDN** versions (see http://qunitjs.com/ *bottom* of the *homepage* for latest links.)